mason-krause/wetrade/README.rst

 --------------------

-``wetrade`` is an unofficial `E-Trade API <https://developer.etrade.com/home/>`__ library originally built as part of a headless trading system.
-It provides a lot of useful built-in functionality, and was designed to be flexible and extensible and to accommodate a wide variety of stock trading needs.
+``wetrade`` is an unofficial `E-Trade API <https://developer.etrade.com/home/>`__ library initially created for use in headless trading systems.
+It provides a lot of helpful built-in functionality, and was designed to be flexible and extensible and to accommodate a wide variety of stock trading needs.

 Features include: